vrmarcelino/CCMetagen/README.md

 ```

 Where $CCMetagen_out is the folder containing the CCMetagen taxonomic classifications.
-The results must be in .csv format (default or '--mode text' output of CCMetagen), and no other csv file should be present in the folder.
+The results must be in .csv format (default or '--mode text' output of CCMetagen), and these files must end in ".res.csv".

 The flag '-t' define the taxonomic level to merge the results.
 The default is species-level.